Ceibal project: Stages

-The XO laptops a tool to appropriate technology" which took place in Colonia del Sacramento (Departamento de Colonia) on 5, 6, and 7 June 2008, in support of Ceibal.

-Before the end of the year, more than 175,000 laptops are delivered, completing the whole country with the exception of parts of Canelones, Montevideo and its metropolitan area.
+Before the end of the year, more than 175,000 laptops were delivered, completing the whole country, with the exception of parts of Canelones, Montevideo and its metropolitan area.

-In September Ceibal and Teleton Uruguay signed an agreement that committed Ceibal to adapt its laptops to the needs of children with motor disabilities.
+In September, Ceibal and Teleton Uruguay signed an agreement that committed Ceibal to adapt its laptops to the needs of children with motor disabilities.

-In December the educational portal Ceibal is created.
+In December, the educational portal Ceibal was created.